Boomaa23/Note2JPG/quickstart.md

 If everything goes correctly, it should display the location of the submitted NEO assignment.

 If you want to resubmit something again, change `AllowSubmitted` to `"true"` in the config.
-For Notability files with writing only (no PDF files), you must specify the number of pages in `PageCount` or only the first page will be submitted.

 If there are any issues to report, please write a GitHub issues about it [here](https://github.com/Boomaa23/Note2JPG/issues).
 This is still a work in progress, and may have some bugs.